 - Limits space to add more plants

-- Can be costly to set up
+- Can be costly to set up (here are some affordable raised bed options)

 You might choose to grow in containers if: